How Often Should You Repaint Your Home’s Exterior in Clinton Township, MI?

 - Weather Elements

 Your location and the weather around you will affect how long your previous paint job lasts.
 Rain, frost, sleet, high humidity, and UV rays all can quickly degrade your paint job.
-So if you live somewhere with extremely hot summers and your home is not sheltered by trees, the effect of UV rays is likely to degrade your paint much faster.
+So if you live somewhere with extremely hot and humid summers or your home is not sheltered by trees, the effect of UV rays is likely to degrade your paint much faster.
 Thankfully, Clinton Township and Michigan, in general, don’t receive much of these weather extremities.

 How long your paint job lasts depends on the maintenance effort you put in.
 Regular inspection of your siding and preventative maintenance can help you notice and remedy paint failure issues before the damage becomes extensive.